wp-plugins/simple-link-list-widget/readme.txt

 2. Widget editing interface with open item.

 == Changelog ==
+= 0.3.1 =
+* Fixed bug that limited the number of items to 9

 = 0.3 =
 * Added drag and drop support
 * Added the ability to add unlimited items without resaving